 Best Diet For Dry Skinned People

 My mother thinks food is the solution of every problem.
 She is a firm believer of you are what you eat philosophy.
 So according to this philosophy most days I am a crunchy capsicum. 😛 .
-Come winter and my whining starts.
-Dry skin and mega dry hair and no lotion potion work to soothe my rukhi-sukhi skin.
+Come winter or any changes in weather and my whining starts.
+Dry skin and mega dry hair and no lotion potion works to soothe my rukhi-sukhi skin.

 So, while I was stocking up on creams full of butters and fruit extracts my mother said how about trying to eat these fruits for a change rather than spending insane amount of money on the pure extracts and guess what the advice worked.
 Yes!
 So today madam Vandana is going to teach you how to combat dry skin with few diet changes.
 Specs perched high atop nose. 😀